telstra/open-kilda/docs/design/connected-devices-arp/README.md

 ## Switch rules

-There are 7 types of new rules will be introduced:
+There  will be introduced 7 new rules, grouped in the following types:
 * Flow (1 rule for each flow and 3 default rules)
 * Isl (1 default rule)
 * Other (2 default rule)

 #### Flow rules

-Rule for each flow in Input Table:
+A rule for each flow in the Input Table:

 ![Input Flow](input_flow.png "Input Flow")